shreya25bce/shopping-wishlist-analyzer/README.md

 # Shopping Wishlist Cost Analyzer

 ## Overview
-A Python Tkinter app to manage and analyze personal shopping wishlists, with features for budgeting, category analytics, multi-user mode, and admin bill viewing.
-Built for VIT Bhopal VITyarthi project submission.
+This is a Python Tkinter app to manage and analyze personal shopping wishlists with features for having a budget, category analysis, multi-user mode, and an admin mode.
+This project is built for VIT Bhopal VITyarthi project submission.

 ## Features
-- **Multi-user support:** Each user has their own wishlist file (CSV format)
+- **Multi-user support:** every user has their own wishlist file in a csv format
-- **Admin mode:** Type 'admin' at login (or press F2) to view all users' consolidated bills
+- **Admin mode:** if we type 'admin' at login, we can view all users' consolidated bills
-- **Item management:** Add, edit, delete wishlist items with name, price, quantity, date, and category
+- **Item management:** add, edit, delete wishlist items with name, price, quantity, date, and category
-- **Category analytics:** Pie chart showing cost breakdown by category (Electronics, Books, Groceries, Clothes, Stationery, Other)
+- **Category analytics:** a piechart showing cost breakdown by category
-- **Budget tracking:** Enter your target budget and receive alerts if wishlist exceeds it
+- **Budget tracking:** enter your budget and receive alerts if wishlist exceeds it by also using color-code changes
-- **Automatic IST date:** Auto-fills today's date (IST) if left blank when adding items
+- **Automatic IST date:** this auto fills today's date (IST) if left blank when adding items
-- **Search & filter:** Search items by name or category
+- **Search & filter:** to search items by name or category
-- **Sortable table:** Click column headers to sort by any field
+- **Sortable table:** click column headers to sort by any field
-- **Import/Export CSV:** Save and load wishlists from CSV files for data backup or sharing
+- **Import/Export CSV:** save and load wishlists from csv files for data backup or sharing
-- **Dark/Light theme:** Toggle between themes without crashes, with robust error handling
+- **Dark/Light theme:** to toggle between themes
-- **User-friendly UI:** Clean Tkinter interface with color-coded warnings and intuitive buttons
+- **User-friendly UI:** it uses a clean Tkinter interface with color-coded warnings and buttons

 ## Getting Started